-Brexit: Race to host EU agencies relocated from London - BBC News
+Race to host EU agencies after Brexit

 Brexit: Race to host EU agencies relocated from London

-EU countries have until midnight to enter a race to bid to provide a new home for two agencies that will be relocated from the UK after Brexit.
+EU countries have until midnight to submit bids to provide a new home for two agencies that will be relocated from the UK after Brexit.

-The European Banking Authority and the European Medicines Agency, based in Canary Wharf in London, employ just over 1,000 staff between them.
+The European Banking Authority (EBA) and European Medicines Agency (EMA), based in Canary Wharf in London, employ just over 1,000 staff between them.

 The banking and medicines agencies are seen as the first spoils of Brexit by the 27 remaining members of the EU.